OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 - Review the project documentation to identify what file types are considered acceptable, and what types would be considered dangerous or malicious.
   - If documentation is not available then consider what would be appropriate based on the purpose of the application.
 - Determine how the uploaded files are processed.
-- Obtain or create a set of "malicious" files for testing.
+- Obtain or create a set of malicious files for testing.
-- Try to upload the "malicious" files to the application and determine whether it is accepted and processed.
+- Try to upload the malicious files to the application and determine whether it is accepted and processed.

 ## How to Test